Check if you’re the deemed employer and what your responsibilities are if the off-payroll working rules (IR35) apply.

 You should keep records of any payments as well as amounts of Income Tax and National Insurance contributions deducted.

-How much National Insurance contributions must be paid
+How much Income Tax and National Insurance contributions must be paid

-You must use the appropriate National Insurance rates and thresholds on the value of the deemed payment.
+You must use the normal National Insurance rates and thresholds on the value of the deemed payment.

-You can use your payroll software or Basic PAYE Tools to work out how much tax and National Insurance contributions need to be paid on the deemed employment payment.
+To work out how much Income Tax and National Insurance contributions need to be paid on the deemed employment payment, you can use either:

 How to correct errors